 By 9 November 1940, all of the Reserve infantry and field artillery battalions had been mobilized.
 The cost of mobilizing these 23 battalions was \$177,764 with an average cost per battalion of \$7,729 and average cost per reservist of \$31.
 Altogether, 239 officers and 6,192 enlisted men were mobilized from the ground forces.
 Seven officers and 1,183 enlisted Marines were disqualified for physical or hardship reasons or for holding vital jobs in the national defense industries.
-Remarkably, only 22 enlisted Marines that did not fall into one of the aforementioned categories failed to report for duty.12
+Remarkably, only 22 enlisted Marines that did not fall into one of the aforementioned categories failed to report for duty.

 Seventeen of the mobilized battalions reported to the Marine Corps bases in either San Diego or Quantico.
 In San Diego, nine OMCR battalions were deactivated and their Marines were assigned to active duty units in the 2d Marine Brigade.
 After a period of training, most of these Marines were integrated into existing active duty units or helped form new ones.
 In the case of the latter, a cadre of active duty Marines was combined with mobilized reservists and new recruits to activate the new unit.
 The eight OMCR battalions that reported to Quantico were sent to Guantánamo Bay, Cuba, in January 1941.
 In Cuba, the battalions were deactivated and their members became part of the 1st Marine Brigade.
-By the end of January 1941, nearly all of the mobilized Reserve battalions had been deactivated and their members absorbed into active duty units.13 commanding officer, Major Edwin D. Partridge, became the 1st Battalion, 8th Marines' operations (S-3) officer.
+By the end of January 1941, nearly all of the mobilized Reserve battalions had been deactivated and their members absorbed into active duty units.

+The experiences of three mobilized OMCR battalions are illustrative of how OMCR reservists were integrated into the active duty forces.
+After arriving at San Diego, most of the Marines of 14th Infantry Battalion (Spokane, Washington) were reassigned to 1st Battalion, 8th Marines.
+The battalion's former commanding officer, Major Edwin D. Partridge, became the 1st Battalion, 8th Marines' operations (S-3) officer.
 The 7th Reserve Battalion (Field Artillery) from Philadelphia reported to Quantico with its 75mm pack howitzers.
 Two months later, the battalion was deactivated and most of its members became the nucleus of the newly activated 3d Battalion, 11th Marines, at Guantánamo Bay.
 Major Joseph Knowlan, the former commander of the 7th Reserve Battalion, became commander of the new 3d Battalion, 11th Marines.
 Not long after, Knowlan and many of his Marines were transferred to 1st Battalion, 11th Marines, with Knowlan assuming command of this battalion.
 The 6th Infantry Battalion of Marine Barracks Philadelphia remained intact far longer than nearly all of the other mobilized OMCR battalions.
 The 6th Battalion mobilized at the Philadelphia Navy Yard on 7 November.
 For reasons that are unclear, the 6th Battalion remained at the Navy Yard for the next six months, performing security, training for war, and working in various departments there.
 Meanwhile its members, including its commander, Major Edward Simmonds, were steadily being transferred to other units.
 On 1 April 1941, the battalion was downgraded to the 6th Reserve Company.
 A month later, all remaining personnel were reassigned and the unit was deactivated-one of the last, if not the last-Reserve units to do so.14